playfulsparkle/oc4_product_data_feed/README.md

 - **Multi-Language Support:** Create product feeds in various languages to reach diverse customer bases.
 - **Language-Specific Feed Submission:** Choose which language-specific feed to submit to Google Merchant Center.
 - **User-Friendly Setup**: Enjoy a seamless setup process through the OpenCart interface, designed for ease of use and efficiency.
-- **Full Compatibility**: Fully compatible with OpenCart v4.x, ensuring smooth integration with your existing setup.
+- **Full Compatibility**: Fully compatible with OpenCart 4.x, ensuring smooth integration with your existing setup.

 ---

 ## Installation Instructions

-### Important note

-OpenCart requires all extension package filenames to end in the .ocmod.zip format for successful installation.
-The Playful Sparkle - Google Base extension must follow this naming convention to ensure compatibility with OpenCart's installer.

 ### 1. Download the Extension
 Download the latest **Playful Sparkle - Google Base** release from this repository.